The Best AI Image Generators

 You might have noticed that I didn't mention Midjourney yet.
 I probably make it too rarely behind Midjourney’s paywall and I'm sad that they don't let me access it via fal.ai (which lists almost all AI image generator tools for testing).
 Designers are still very fond of Midjourney.
 I really like their SREF (Style Reference) catalog, which lets you steal and apply styles you found from other creators.
 As an image creator, I still see it lagging behind Flux at the moment.

-AI image generation tools like Freepik, Flux, Adobe Fireflies, Midjourney, and Imagen have been working madly on advancing their features and are clearly in the race to be the best AI image generator in 2025.
-But first, let's look at all AI software capable of bringing your ideas to life:
+AI image generation tools like Freepik, Flux, Adobe Fireflies, Midjourney, and Imagen have been working madly on advancing their features and are clearly in the race to be the best AI image generator in 2026.

 10 Best AI Image Generators Overview

-Rank | Tool Name | Best Pro | Biggest Con | Free Access |
+| Rank | Tool Name | Best Pro | Biggest Con | Free Access |

-1 | Freepik AI Image Generator | Huge variety of complementary features | ? | 20 Free Credits |
+| 2 | Freepik AI Image Generator | Huge variety of complementary features | ? | 20 Free Credits |

-4 | Midjourney | Picture in high-resolution downloadable | Long loading times | Not Available anymore (before 25 free images) |
+| 3 | Midjourney | Picture in high-resolution downloadable | Long loading times | Not Available anymore (before 25 free images) |

-5 | ChatGPT (DALL·E 3) | Can provide style codes | Strict policies and trouble integrating text | Daily 3-4 generations |
+| 7 | ChatGPT (DALL·E 3) | Can provide style codes | Strict policies and trouble integrating text | Daily 3–4 generations |

-7 | Fotor | Unique Styles such as polaroid | Didn't follow prompt 100% | Limited Credits |
+| 10 | Fotor | Unique styles such as polaroid | Didn't follow prompt 100% | Limited Credits |

-Our Test Prompt
+Our Test Prompts

-Create an image of 2 people looking at each other, one being an AI robot, the other a woman.
+Prompt 1 Realism: Create an image of 2 people looking at each other, one being an AI robot, the other a woman.
 The background is space and the mood is friendly.

 The Image Generator Prompt Fomula